Mathieu94110/Mathieu94110/README.md

 📫 You need a motivated junior front-end developer reach me out!

-🔭 I’m currently improve my skills in Javascript, project architecture, algorithm and tests
+🔭 I’m currently improve my skills in Javascript, NextJs, project architecture, algorithm and tests

 💻 Most used line of code git commit -m "Initial Commit"

 🤔 Which came first the chicken or the egg ?

-📫 How to reach me: me94110@gmail.com.
+📫 How to reach me: enault.mathieu2@gmail.com.

 😄 Pronouns: gtOne, Halouf.

-⚡ Fun fact: I play in Starcraft2 game for then years now and i always enjoy playing the same games.

 Top Technologies
-- Vue
+- Javascript
 - React
+- NextJs
-- Javascript
+- React Native
 - Typescript